QMLB-GPapersCapstoneRepos/capstone15-ReceptorInteractome-ProteinGraphQuery/README.md

     rake install: Installs dependencies and compiles tool for initializing human ppi predictions database.

-    rake launch_server[procs]: Sets the environmental variable which dictates how many system threads Go can utilize and launches the app.
+    rake launch_server[procs]: Sets the environmental variable which dictates how many system threads Go can utilize (procs) and launches the app.

+### Deployment Setup
+Ubuntu comes with a service called Upstart, which isused for automatically starting services on system startup.
+The configuration file for this web app is located on the host at: /etc/init/go-pcg-http.conf

+The app uses Apache as a reverse proxy for handling requests.

 ### Description of Contents